 This program will offer extensive knowledge of patient care/safety, anatomy and physiology, image production, equipment operation, radiation protection and radiographic procedures.
 These categories and course objectives are mandated by the American Society of Radiologic Technologists (ASRT) curriculum.
 The curriculum is designed to matriculate graduates into institutions of higher learning to continue studies beyond an A.A.S.

 communicated by some means such as; email, telephone, or facebook.
+The second chart represents completion and attrition rates.

 Associate Degree graduates of the Radiologic Technology Program are prepared to function as an entry level staff radiographer in hospitals or other health care settings.
 Enrollment is limited.